ag-cpp/digikam/core/libs/video/qtav/README.md

     - Apply fixes for Coverity-Scan static analyzer.

+* TODO:

     - Port to FFMPEG 5 API with backward compatibility with FFMPEG 4.

+    - Add config widgets to setup video and audio backends.

 * Unmaintained Features: